-Spinocerebellar Ataxias: Researchers have discovered greater than twenty autosomal dominant ataxia genes and the number will most likely increase.
-Cerebellar ataxia and cerebellar degeneration are common to all forms, yet additional signs and symptoms - to include as of onset, differ depending upon the specific gene mutation.
+Researchers have discovered greater than twenty autosomal dominant ataxia genes, and the number will most likely increase.
+Cerebellar ataxia and cerebellar degeneration are common in all forms, yet additional signs and symptoms - including as of onset, differ depending upon the specific gene mutation.

 Autosomal Recessive Ataxias

-Friedreich's ataxia is the most common form of hereditary ataxia and involves damage to a person's cerebellum, peripheral nerves and spinal cord.
+Friedreich's ataxia is the most common form of hereditary ataxia and involves damage to a person's cerebellum, peripheral nerves, and spinal cord.
 Peripheral nerves carry signals from a person's brain and spinal cord to their muscles.
-In most instances, signs and symptoms of this form of ataxia appear prior to the age of twenty-five.
-The rate of disease progress varies.
+In most instances, signs and symptoms of this form of ataxia appear before age twenty-five.
+The rate of disease progression varies.

-The first indication is usually difficulty with walking or, 'gait ataxia.'
+The first indication is usually difficulty walking or 'gait ataxia.'
 The condition typically progresses to a person's arms and trunk.
-Muscles weaken and waste away over a period of time causing deformities, especially in the affected person's hands, lower legs and feet.
+Muscles weaken and waste away over time, causing deformities, especially in the affected person's hands, lower legs, and feet.
 Additional signs and symptoms that might develop as the disease progresses include:

 The signs and symptoms that might appear in people with Friedreich's ataxia may experience also includes heart disease.
-The heart disease might involve enlargement of the person's heart, or even heart failure.
+Heart disease might involve enlargement of the person's heart or even heart failure.

-Ataxia telangiectasia is a rare and progressive childhood disease that causes degeneration in the brain and other body systems.
-The disease causes immune system breakdown or, 'immunodeficiency disease,' something which increases susceptibility to other forms of diseases.
+Ataxia telangiectasia is a rare and progressive childhood disease that causes brain and other body systems degeneration.
+The disease causes immune system breakdown or 'immunodeficiency disease,' increasing susceptibility to other diseases.
 Ataxia-telangiectasia affects a person's organs.

-'Telangiectasias,' are tiny red spider veins that may appear in the corners of a child's eyes or on their ears and cheeks.
+'Telangiectasias' are tiny red spider veins that may appear in the corners of a child's eyes or on their ears and cheeks.
 While they are characteristics of the disease, a child might not develop them.
-Delayed motor skills development, slurred speech, as well as poor balance are typical first indications of the disease.
+Delayed motor skills development, slurred speech, and poor balance are typical first indications of the disease.
 Recurrent sinus and respiratory infections are common.
 Children with ataxia-telangiectasia are at increased risk of developing cancer - especially leukemia or lymphoma.
-The majority of people with the disease use a wheelchair by adolescence and die in their teens or early twenties.
+Most people with the disease use a wheelchair by adolescence and die in their teens or early twenties.

-Congenital Cerebellar Ataxia: Congenital Cerebellar Ataxia is the result of damage to a person's cerebellum that is present at the time of their birth.
+- Congenital Cerebellar Ataxia: Congenital Cerebellar Ataxia results from damage to a person's cerebellum at birth.

-Wilson's Disease: People with Wilson's disease accumulate copper in their brains, livers and other organs which may cause neurological issues to include ataxia.
+- Wilson's Disease: People with Wilson's disease accumulate copper in their brains, livers, and other organs, which may cause neurological issues, including ataxia.

 Preparing for a Doctor's Appointment

 People with ataxia usually start by visiting their family doctor or a general practitioner.
-In some instances; however, the person's doctor might refer them to a neurologist immediately.
+In some instances, however, the person's doctor might immediately refer them to a neurologist.
 Below is some information to help with preparing for an appointment.

 Questions for the Doctor

 Write down any questions you want to ask your doctor.
-Preparing a list of questions will help you to make the most of the time you have with your doctor.
+Preparing a list of questions will help you make the most of your time with your doctor.
 For ataxia, some basic questions you should ask include the following:

 Questions Your Doctor May Ask

 A doctor who suspects a diagnosis of a form of ataxia will most likely ask you several questions.
-The reason your doctor does this is to either exclude or achieve a diagnosis of ataxia.
-The questions a doctor may ask you include ones such as:
+Your doctor does this to either exclude or achieve a diagnosis of ataxia.
+The questions a doctor may ask you include ones such as

 In the meantime, do not drink alcohol or take recreational drugs.
 Alcohol or drugs may make your ataxia worse.